gabemorris12/mechanism/readme.md

 For python scripts, install this package via pip as: `pip install mechanism`

-Or, for Jupyter notebook scripts, install this package via pip as: `pip install mechanism[notebook]`
+Or, for Jupyter notebook scripts, install this package via pip as: `pip install "mechanism[notebook]"`

 If you are interested in development in a python script, then do